lingduoduo/CheatSheet/notes.md

 9/16/2022
 "It was the worst day we have ever seen, but it brought out out the best in all of us "~ Senator John Kerry

+9/19/2022
+"It’s not the will to win that matters…It’s the will to prepare to win that counts "~ Paul Bear Bryant